 I would drop off my daughter at the schoolyard first and say a warm round of hellos to all my friends as I brought her to line up with her classmates.
 Then I would go to the spot in the yard where my son’s class lined up.
 It was a totally different vibe there.
 All the parents and caregivers would stand around in little clusters talking to one another while their kids played together nearby.
 None of the other kids wanted to play with my son though.
 And consequently, I felt like I was invisible to the adults.
 When I wasn’t trying to help my son socialize, I would try to join in the grownups’ conversations but no one was particularly warm or inviting and none of these relationships ever “took.”
 There were never any offers to hang out after school, invitations to birthday parties, or even suggestions that we grab a cone together from the nearby ice cream truck.
 And there was no way I could call on any of these parents if I was going to be late for pick-up.
 They most certainly did not have my back.
 I felt these parents had betrayed me and my son.

 I wasn’t upset that they didn’t like me.
 That I could handle.
 But they didn’t even try to get to know me.
 Because of my son!
 My sweet, adorable, brilliant and unpredictable little whirlwind, who I love so passionately it makes my chest ache.
 How could they be so callous and stingy?

 My wish is that all families of 2e kids find their tribe, posse, crew or community.
-It’s so important to find others with whom you can openly and honestly share you hopes and fears, your struggles and victories, to have friend who has your back and who knows they can count on you.
-Whether it be in a actual village or a virtual one, being a part of a community provides hope, friendship, support and understanding.
+It’s so important to find others with whom you can openly and honestly share your hopes and fears, your struggles and victories, to have a friend who has your back and who knows they can count on you.
+Whether it be in an actual village or a virtual one, being a part of a community provides hope, friendship, support, and understanding.
 Where do you turn for community and understanding when you are feeling like life isn’t giving you a break?
 Please share your experiences and ideas with us!
 We would love to hear from you!